 With her own baroque ensemble ‘savādi…’ she won the Early Music Competition in York in 2003 and also the Van Wassenaer Concours in The Hague in 2004 (www.savadi.net).
 She directs larger-scale projects with her newly founded ensemble &cetera (www.ensemble-etcetera.com).

 In 2014 ensemble &cetera released their first CD, “Dialoghi a voce sola” in collaboration with Radio Bremen, on the Raumklang label.
 It has been nominated for the ‘German Record Critics’ prize. &cetera’s second CD was released by Sony in 2016 featuring motets by the Neapolitan composer Leonard Leo.

-In 2014 Ulrike was appointed professor of baroque singing at the Institute for Early Music of the Mozarteum University in Salzburg.
+As a professor of baroque singing, she taught at the Institute for Early Music at the Mozarteum University in Salzburg from 2014 to 2019, and since 2019 she has been teaching at the Schola Cantorum Basiliensis.
 As of 2017, she regularly gives workshops at the Conservatoire and the Académie Supérieure de Musique in Strasbourg.